by Drew Mackie

 Yet, the more that you listen to this network talk the more you realise that people mean very different things by the term “network”.
 The purpose of this paper is to explore what network thinking means and how networks can be mapped and analysed.

 Why is this important and useful?
 The structure of a network will affect how influence and information is distributed.
 Certain members will be potentially more influential because of their position in the network.
-Mapping the network can give guidance on the easiest ways to distribute information, the links that
+Network mapping can give guidance on the easiest ways to distribute information, the links that

 should be there to improve the network and how to avoid bottlenecking.
 It is used by commercial and